Dad and denim

 Our tiny little apartment on the ''wrong side of the tracks'' just outside of London, Ontario was a second home for many of my friends who came from single-parent homes, primarily.
 It was the hang out spot for the gals through those crucial years of growth as we went through elementary and high school.

 He was a simple man, a self-employed custodian for half a century.
-His career was humble; a trash dumper and toilet bowl cleaner.
-A mighty good one at that and I'd proudly tell people what he did for a living.
+His career was humble.
+He was very dedicated to his job and I'd proudly tell people what he did for a living.
 Custodians are one of the most under appreciated careers out there but we all know how filthy facilities and life in general would be without them.

-Next time you walk past the person sweeping up the fries off the food court floor, stop and thank them!
-I do and it sure shocks them!
+Next time you walk past the person sweeping up the fries off the food court floor, I encourage you to stop and thank them!
+I do and it sure shocks them every time.

 I never thought much of these things growing up.
 It didn't phase me that we didn't have a fancy home or the newest cars.